The article will deep dive into the 9 most important points, concepts and strategies that you need to know to ace the SAT Reading section.

 D. The acknowledgment of women’s true character

-The lines speak about womanhood, and only option D mentions women.
+The 2nd paragraph speaks about womanhood, and only option D mentions women.

 Answers to inference questions, on the other hand, will not be directly stated in the passage but instead implied by what the author explicitly states.
 For these questions, also underline text in the passage that supports the correct answer choice.